zuozhenggh/learning-library/oic-integration-library/core-competencies/insight/gettting-started/key-concepts/key-concepts.md

 There are two types of Indicators:

 * **Measures** are numerical values that can be used by mathematical functions.
 They identify values that allow the state of a business process to be quantified.
-For example, a business process might define measures for Total Order Value or Item Count.
-A single measure can change over the lifecycle of a model.
-For example, the Discount amount may change during a business process because the Quote Modified milestone can be passed more than once.
+For example, a business process might define measures for "Total Order Value" or "Item Count".
+A single measure can change over the lifecycle of a Model.
+For example, the "Discount amount" may change during a business process because the "Quote Modified" Milestone can be passed more than once.

 * **Dimensions** provide a type of grouping and categorization of business transactions (instances), allowing for slicing and dicing of aggregate integration measures.
 For example, a typical order in a business process might define dimensions for Geographic Region, Sales Channel, or Product Category.

-Insight does not support duplicate indicators.
+Insight does not support duplicate Indicators.

 ## Lab 5: Alerts

-*Alerts* define conditions for Milestones or indicators to notify users when those conditions are met.
+*Alerts* define conditions for Milestones or Indicators to notify users when those conditions are met.

 You can optionally define Alerts in your Model to notify users by email when: